faxioman/node-red-contrib-matter-dynamic/README.md

 - **BasicVideoPlayerDevice**: Not supported by Alexa (Matter 1.4 device)

 When devices fail validation, check Node-RED logs for specific missing attributes.

+### Commands not appearing in Output 2
+Some devices (like thermostats) may not show commands in Output 2 when controlled from HomeKit/Alexa.
+This is expected behavior - these devices use direct attribute writes instead of commands.

+**Solution:** Monitor Output 1 for state changes, as this is where attribute modifications will appear.

 ### Common Payload Format Reference